-Removal of marine fouling from sea cages may be undertaken in situ using physical or mechanical methods.
+Removal of marine fouling from sea cages may be undertaken in situ using physical or mechanical methods; or achieved by removing the nets and drying/cleaning on the mainland.

 Dead fish must be placed in silage bins or other sealed containers, transported back to a port on the mainland and reused or disposed of in accordance with Local Government Authority by-laws.